15 Best Cleaning Products for People with Allergies

 For patients who have skin conditions related to their allergen sensitivities such as eczema, hives, or generalized itchiness, Dr. Mithani recommends Vanicream products.
 “Vanicream has a wide range of products such as lotions, sunscreens, bar soaps, facial cleansers, shampoos, and conditioners, all of which are great for sensitive skin,” he says.
 “They are moisturizing while also being free of dyes, fragrances, and parabens that can aggravate allergies even more.”
 These are the 11 allergy myths you need to stop believing.

 If you suffer from a dust mite allergy, it’s best to clean your home more often—ideally twice a week.
 When doing so, Dr. Mithani recommends using a damp or moist microfiber cloth and wearing a mask, gloves, and long clothing, all which form a barrier between your nose, mouth and skin and allergens in the environment.
 “Purchase microfiber cleaning cloths, which are soft, non-abrasive, and extra absorbent for retaining water, which works great when collecting dust,” he says.
 “They’re also better for the environment since they are machine washable and therefore can be reused.”
+See why we love microfiber cloths and why they’re worth picking up.

 According to Tania Elliott, MD, allergist and spokesperson for Flonase, a 5 percent bleach solution is best when it comes to disinfecting surfaces and removing mold and food remnants that are attractors for allergens such as cockroaches and mice.
 “It also can break down stubborn food allergens; remember, alcohol-based products will not get rid of food allergens,” she says.
 “If you are sensitive to cleaning products, also purchase a mask or nasal filters and latex-free gloves.”